pkurto16/CS240StudyGuide/Midterm 2 Fall 2023/studyGuide.md

 20. **What is the difference between SIGABRT and SIGTERM?**
     <details><summary>Answer</summary>SIGABRT indicates an abnormal termination often instigated by the `abort` function, while SIGTERM is a request to terminate the program.</details>

+### Summary of Lecture 19: GCC Optimizations

+- **GCC Optimization Levels**:
+  - GCC offers eight optimization levels, with four notable ones: `-O0`, `-O2`, `-Os`, and `-O3`.
+  - `-O0` represents no optimization.
+  - `-O2` applies nearly all sensible optimizations.
+  - `-Os` optimizes for memory.
+  - `-O3` provides full optimization within the scope of GCC.

+- **Optimization Categories**:
+  - Optimizations aim to reduce static and dynamic instruction count and execution time.
+  - There's no guarantee that optimization along one dimension results in optimization along another.

+- **Types of Optimizations**:
+  - **Inlining**: Moves the body of a small function to the point of call to eliminate overhead.
+  - **Constant Folding**: Simplifies constant expressions at compile time.
+  - **Common Subexpression Elimination**: Prevents recalculation of the same expressions.
+  - **Dead Code Elimination**: Removes code that serves no purpose.
+  - **Strength Reduction**: Converts expensive operations (like division) into cheaper ones.
+  - **Loop Unrolling**: Reduces loop overhead by handling multiple iterations within each loop iteration.
+  - **Tail Recursion**: Optimizes tail-recursive functions to use constant stack space.
+  - **Code Motion**: Moves code outside of a loop if it doesn’t depend on the loop.

+- **Limitations of GCC Optimization**:
+  - GCC cannot optimize every scenario, especially in cases where knowledge of the program's logic is required.
+  - Example: `strlen(s)` inside a loop is a potential bottleneck.
+It can be hoisted out of the loop, but if the string `s` changes within the loop, the compiler cannot assume the length is constant.

+### Quiz Questions and Answers

+1. **What does the `-O0` GCC optimization flag do?**
+   <details><summary>Answer</summary>It represents no optimization.</details>

+2. **What is the goal of `-O2` optimization in GCC?**
+   <details><summary>Answer</summary>To apply nearly all sensible optimizations.</details>

+3. **Which GCC optimization level focuses on optimizing for memory?**
+   <details><summary>Answer</summary>`-Os` optimizes for memory.</details>

+4. **What does inlining optimization do?**
+   <details><summary>Answer</summary>It moves the body of a small function to the point of call to eliminate overhead.</details>

+5. **Explain constant folding in GCC optimization.**
+   <details><summary>Answer</summary>It simplifies constant expressions at compile time.</details>

+6. **What is the purpose of dead code elimination in GCC optimization?**
+   <details><summary>Answer</summary>To remove code that serves no purpose.</details>

+7. **How does strength reduction work in GCC optimization?**
+   <details><summary>Answer</summary>It converts expensive operations like division into cheaper ones like multiplication or bit shifts.</details>

+8. **Describe the loop unrolling optimization technique.**
+   <details><summary>Answer</summary>It handles multiple iterations within each loop iteration to reduce loop overhead.</details>

+9. **What is the primary limitation of GCC's optimization capabilities?**
+   <details><summary>Answer</summary>It cannot optimize scenarios that require knowledge of the program's logic or where variables change in ways the compiler cannot predict.</details>

+10. **What optimization technique is used to optimize tail-recursive functions?**
+    <details><summary>Answer</summary>Tail recursion optimization converts tail-recursive functions to use constant stack space.</details>

+11. **How does code motion optimization improve performance?**
+    <details><summary>Answer</summary>It moves code outside of a loop if it does not depend on the loop, reducing unnecessary calculations.</details>

+12. **Why is inlining considered a weak optimization in terms of memory usage?**
+    <details><summary>Answer</summary>Because it can increase memory usage by writing more binary code.</details>

+13. **What type of optimization is achieved by converting a divide operation to a multiply operation?**
+    <details><summary>Answer</summary>Strength reduction.</details>

+14. **Give an example of when dead code elimination would be used in GCC optimization.**
+    <details><summary>Answer</summary>Removing code like an if-else statement where both branches do the same operation.</details>

+15. **What does the `-O3` optimization level in GCC represent?**
+    <details><summary>Answer</summary>It provides full optimization within GCC's scope.</details>

+16. **Why can't GCC optimize a loop that calls `strlen(s)` in each iteration if `s` changes within the loop?**
+    <details><summary>Answer</summary>Because the compiler cannot be sure that the string length remains constant across iterations.</details>

+17. **What is the risk of performing optimizations manually

+ in addition to compiler optimizations?**
+    <details><summary>Answer</summary>It may reduce code readability and maintainability and increase reliance on the compiler.</details>

+18. **How does common subexpression elimination improve performance?**
+    <details><summary>Answer</summary>By computing a repeated expression once and reusing the result instead of recalculating it.</details>

+19. **What is the primary focus of GCC's `-O1` optimization level?**
+    <details><summary>Answer</summary>To produce an optimized image quickly without requiring significant compile time.</details>

+20. **How does GCC's optimization affect instruction counts and execution time?**
+    <details><summary>Answer</summary>Optimizations aim to reduce static and dynamic instruction count and execution time, though optimizing one aspect doesn't necessarily optimize the others.</details>

+### Summary of Lecture 20: Undefined Behavior in C

+- **C Language Specification Evolution**:
+  - C's portability and compatibility across different architectures and existing code have been maintained through various revisions: K&R C (1978), ANSI C (1989), C99, and C11.

+- **C Standard and Abstract Machine**:
+  - C is described in terms of an abstract machine, focusing on optimizations and compiler behavior.
+  - The standard defines sequence points where all side-effects must be completed.

+- **Sequence Points in C**:
+  - Examples include between operands of `&&` or `||` operators, between ternary operator operands, and at the end of full expressions like `return` statements.

+- **Function Call Sequence Points**:
+  - Sequence points occur before evaluating the body of a function, but the order of argument evaluation is not specified.

+- **Optimizations and Abstract Machine**:
+  - Expressions are evaluated as per the standard, but compilers may skip evaluations if the result is unused, no side-effects are produced, or there are no function calls.

+- **Degrees of Compiler Freedom**:
+  - **Implementation-dependent**: Compiler documents and consistently chooses behavior.
+  - **Unspecified**: Compiler has multiple possibilities to choose from.
+  - **Undefined**: Compiler is free to produce arbitrary behavior.

+- **Implementation-Dependent Behavior**:
+  - Size of data types (e.g., `sizeof()` varies across machines) and bitwise operations on signed integers.

+- **Unspecified Behavior Examples**:
+  - Evaluation order of arguments, memory layout of function arguments, and memory object layouts from `malloc()`, `calloc()`, `realloc()`.

+- **Undefined Behavior Examples**:
+  - Using pointers to objects whose lifetime has ended, pointer conversions outside the representable range, and modifying an object multiple times between two sequence points.

+- **Interaction with Optimizations**:
+  - Undefined behavior can influence compiler optimizations, leading to unexpected program behavior if not properly managed.

+- **Moral and Summary**:
+  - Undefined behavior should be avoided as it can lead to unpredictable results.
+Programmers need to ensure every input to the program is defined, as compilers can exploit undefined behavior to optimize code.

+### Quiz Questions and Answers

+1. **What was the goal of the original C language specification by Ritchie and Kernighan?**
+   <details><summary>Answer</summary>To establish a standard for C that ensured portability and backward compatibility with existing code.</details>

+2. **What is a sequence point in C?**
+   <details><summary>Answer</summary>A point in the program execution where all side-effects of previous evaluations are guaranteed to be completed.</details>

+3. **Give an example of a sequence point in C.**
+   <details><summary>Answer</summary>Between the left and right operands of the `&&` or `||` operators.</details>

+4. **What is the role of the abstract machine in the C standard?**
+   <details><summary>Answer</summary>It describes how expressions in C should be evaluated without considering optimizations or compiler behavior.</details>

+5. **What types of freedom does the C compiler have regarding expression evaluation?**
+   <details><summary>Answer</summary>Implementation-dependent, unspecified, and undefined behavior.</details>

+6. **What is an example of implementation-dependent behavior in C?**
+   <details><summary>Answer</summary>The size of data types, as determined by `sizeof()`.</details>

+7. **Define unspecified behavior in C.**
+   <details><summary>Answer</summary>Behavior where the compiler has multiple possibilities to choose from, but must select one.</details>

+8. **What is undefined behavior in C?**
+   <details><summary>Answer</summary>Behavior for which the C standard does not prescribe any constraints, allowing the compiler to produce arbitrary behavior.</details>

+9. **Why is it important to avoid undefined behavior in C?**
+   <details><summary>Answer</summary>Because it can lead to unpredictable and potentially harmful program behavior.</details>

+10. **What is the consequence of a signed integer overflow in C?**
+    <details><summary>Answer</summary>It is an undefined behavior, meaning the result of the overflow cannot be reliably predicted.</details>

+11. **How does the C standard categorize the behavior of modifying an object multiple times between two sequence points?**
+    <details><summary>Answer</summary>As undefined behavior.</details>

+12. **Can a C compiler skip the evaluation of an expression under certain conditions?**
+    <details><summary>Answer</summary>Yes, if the value is never used, no side-effects are produced, or the expression does not involve function calls.</details>

+13. **What happens when an uninitialized variable is used in C?**
+    <details><summary>Answer</summary>It results in undefined behavior.</details>

+14. **How does accessing out-of-bounds memory affect a C program?**
+    <details><summary>Answer</summary>It leads to undefined behavior.</details>

+15. **What is the result of dereferencing a NULL or freed pointer in C?**
+    <details><summary>Answer</summary>It results in undefined behavior.</details>

+16. **Why is it crucial for C programmers to understand sequence points?**
+    <details><summary>Answer</summary>To ensure that side-effects occur as intended and avoid undefined behavior.</details>

+17. **What does it mean for behavior to be implementation-dependent in C?**
+    <details><summary>Answer</summary>It means the compiler must document the behavior and choose it consistently.</details>

+18. **How does the evaluation order of arguments in C function calls affect program behavior?**
+    <details><summary>Answer</summary>It is unspecified, meaning the compiler can choose the order, potentially affecting program behavior.</details>

+19. **Can a C compiler optimize away a statement if it determines the statement has no effect?**
+    <details><summary>Answer</summary>Yes, especially in cases where there are no side-effects or the value produced is not used.</details>

+20. **What is the moral lesson regarding undefined behavior in C?**
+    <details><summary>Answer</summary>While you can sometimes get away with undefined behavior, it can eventually lead to unexpected and problematic results.</details>